 Certior Capital integrates sustainability (or ESG) risks in its investment-decision making process through carrying out due diligence on ESG matters on new investment opportunities as well as through continuous portfolio monitoring.

-In order to minimize ESG-related risks due to certain sector exposure or activities that run high reputational risk, we exclude certain industry sectors seen as incompatible with ESG values (including the production or trade of military weapons, tobacco or tobacco-related products and pornography).
+In order to minimize ESG-related risks due to certain sector exposure or activities that run high reputational risk, we exclude certain industry sectors seen as incompatible with ESG values.
+The full exclusion list is contained in Certior Capital’s ESG policy.

 Furthermore, as a part of its representation on the advisory boards of target funds, Certior Capital encourages fund managers to pay more attention to ESG matters and follows up on how managers have integrated ESG issues in their investment decision making process, thereby decreasing potential sustainability risks in the portfolio.